IKIM-Essen/ClusterDocs/docs/index.md

 1. **Bring or choose project data.** Use Files, a project share, a managed instrument path, or another approved project ingestion route.
-2. **Analyse the data.** Use an interactive Notebook for exploration or a governed Workflow for repeatable/scalable work when RCC Analysis is enabled.
+2. **Analyse the data.** Use an interactive Notebook for exploration or a governed Workflow for repeatable/scalable work in RCC Analysis.
 3. **Keep durable results with the project.** Results, provenance, code, and relevant metadata stay tied to the project rather than to one laptop or browser session.